-Federal compensatory mitigation for impacts to wetlands and Waters of the United States should comply with the hierarchy established by the Mitigation Rule (Compensatory Mitigation for Losses of Aquatic Resources; Final Rule [33 CFR parts 325 and 332] and Final 2015 Regional Compensatory Mitigation and Monitoring Guidelines for the U.S. Army Corps of Engineers (USACE) South Pacific Division) which stipulates in descending order of preference 1) mitigation banks, 2) in-lieu fee programs, and 3) permittee-responsible mitigation in consideration of a watershed approach.
+Federal compensatory mitigation for impacts to wetlands and waters of the United States should comply with the hierarchy established by the Mitigation Rule (Compensatory Mitigation for Losses of Aquatic Resources; Final Rule [33 CFR parts 325 and 332] and Final 2015 Regional Compensatory Mitigation and Monitoring Guidelines for the U.S. Army Corps of Engineers (USACE) South Pacific Division) which stipulates in descending order of preference 1) mitigation banks, 2) in-lieu fee programs, and 3) permittee-responsible mitigation in consideration of a watershed approach.

-Conversely, state agencies typically place higher value on permitteeresponsible mitigation, on-site or as close to the impacted site as possible.
+Conversely, state agencies typically place a higher value on permittee-responsible mitigation, on-site, or as close to the impacted site as possible.
 Compliance with the federal mitigation hierarchy is likely to result in higher state agency mitigation ratios and requirements.

-The best mitigation option for the District may be the establishment of an in-lieu fee program.
-However, state and federal agencies have not been supportive of in-lieu fee programs despite their priority level in the Federal Mitigation Rule and their strong recommendation that in-lieu fee is an effective and useful approach to satisfy compensatory mitigation requirements.
+The best mitigation option for Valley Water may be the establishment of an in-lieu fee program.
+However, state and federal agencies have not been supportive of in-lieu fee programs despite their priority level in the Federal Mitigation Rule and their strong recommendation that the in-lieu fee is an effective and useful approach to satisfy compensatory mitigation requirements.

 A forum or process should be created which allows for agencies to understand the requirements being placed on permittees, which will decrease the conflicts which are often present.
-Federal and state agencies should agree to and accept the same mitigation for the same project impacts to reduce the financial burden on the District.
-This will allow for more efficient permitting and responsible spending of public funds.
-In-lieu fee programs should be an allowable mitigation option for the District.
+Federal and state agencies should agree to and accept the same mitigation for the same project impacts to reduce the financial burden on Valley Water.